solracsf/authentik/website/integrations/services/nextcloud/index.md

 Before continuing, make sure to take note of your `client ID` and `secret ID`.
 Don't worry you can go back to see/change them at any time.

 :::warning
-Currently there is a bug in the Nextcloud OIDC app, that is [limiting the size of the secret ID](https://github.com/nextcloud/user_oidc/issues/405) token to 64 characters.
-Since authentik uses 128 characters for a secret ID by default, you will need to trim it down to 64 characters in order to be able to set it in Nextcloud.
+Please ensure that version 1.3.6 or higher of the Nextcloud OIDC app is installed.
+There is a bug in the previous versions (1.3.5 or less) of the Nextcloud OIDC app, that is [limiting the size of the secret ID](https://github.com/nextcloud/user_oidc/issues/405) token to 64 characters.
+Since authentik uses 128 characters for a secret ID by default, you would need to trim it down to 64 characters in order to be able to set it in Nextcloud.
 Don't worry, 64 characters is still sufficiently long and should not compromise security.
 :::

 :::note